Security Advisory · v1.0

 Aren't Mythos and GPT-5.4-Cyber gated to verified defenders?
 Doesn't that contain the risk?

 In practice, access controls reduce casual misuse but do not reliably prevent capability diffusion.
-Within two weeks of Mythos's announcement:
+The current gating is also a temporary exclusivity window: both labs have indicated broader availability once key partners finish their initial access periods, which means whatever doesn't leak out now will be generally available soon.
+And within two weeks of Mythos's announcement:

 2. A Discord group accessed Mythos on day one.
 They guessed the model's URL from Anthropic's naming conventions and exploited shared credentials from a third-party contractor.
-Access ran for fourteen days before Bloomberg reported it -- Anthropic's own monitoring did not detect it.
+Access ran for fourteen days before Bloomberg reported it (paywalled; free summary via TechCrunch) -- Anthropic's own monitoring did not detect it.

 3. The unauthorized users were not a nation-state.
 They were hobbyists.
 One source told Bloomberg they were interested in playing around with new models, not wreaking havoc -- this time.